ttecles/aidl-lyrics-recognition/README.md

 <p align="right"><a href="#toc">To top</a></p>

 ## 4. General Architecture <a name="architecture"></a>
 Few research is done so far for music lyrics recognition in general and mostly spectrograms in combination with CNNs are used.
 In the context of this project we explore the possibility of a highly performing alternative by combining two strong models: the Demucs model for the source separation task in combination with a Wav2Vec model for the transcription task.
 Demucs is currently the best performing model for source separation based on waveform and so far the only waveform-based model which can compete with more commonly used spectrogram-based models.
 Wav2Vec is considered the current state-of-the-art model for automatic speech recognition.
 Additionally, we implemented KenLM as a language model on top to improve the output of the transcription task.
+As final model implementation we opted for the concatenation of a pretrained Demucs and pretrained Wav2Vec model to perform end-to-end training.
+The loss will be computed comparing the ground truth lyrics against the lyrics obtained in the Wav2Vec output.
+Demucs is built of a convolutional encoder plus LSTM plus convolutional decoder.
+Wav2Vec is an unsupervised model with convolutional layers and a transformer working on character level.
+The final part of the Wav2Vec model applies a CTC algorithm (Connectionist Temporal Classification).
+This CTC algorithm helps to delete repeated characters in the prediction as the Wav2Vec model is predicting a character every few milliseconds.

 ![image](https://drive.google.com/uc?export=view&id=1LGxdJUxxW76P5Kx58ALWSDbY23WUntNJ)